dkolpakov2/kc-ldap-integration/README-KC.md

     --config /tmp/kcadm.config

 ✅ Option B: Reset password from inside the Pod
-    If your admin password is injected from env vars (e.g., Kubernetes Secret), rotate it like this:
+    If wer admin password is injected from env vars (e.g., Kubernetes Secret), rotate it like this:
 >>
   kubectl get secret keycloak-admin-creds -o yaml
   # edit the secret (base64 encode the new password)